Hate Story

 Hate Story is a 2012 Indian Hindi-language erotic thriller film directed by Vivek Agnihotri and produced by Vikram Bhatt.
 It stars Nikhil Dwivedi, Gulshan Devaiya and Paoli Dam and the film was released on 20 April 2012.
 The first installment in the Hate Story film series the film was a commercial and critical success.
-The premise of the film chronicles a woman and her struggle to fight against the man that betrayed her.
-The film was controversial when the lead actress accused maker Vivek Agnihotri of sexual harassment.
+The premise of the film chronicles a woman and her struggle to fight against the man who betrayed her.

 Plot

-Journalist Kavya Krishna (Paoli Dam) and her best man friend, Vicky, pull off a sting operation against a big company which happens to belong to tycoon Siddharth Dhanrajgir.
+Journalist Kavya Krishna and her male best friend, Vicky, pull off a sting operation against a big company which happens to belong to tycoon Siddharth Dhanrajgir.
 Siddharth, being a rich and cocky young man, wants revenge.
 He offers Kavya a job in his company with a three hundred percent raise in income.
 Kavya accepts his offer immediately.
 They go on a business trip together, and Kavya helps Siddharth get his company a good deal.
 That night, Siddharth takes Kavya to dinner, where they connect romantically and end up having sex.
 Upon returning, Kavya brings gifts for Vicky and tells him she loves her job.